-David Cameron set a date for Britain’s EU referendum on Saturday: June 23.
+David Cameron has set a date for Britain’s EU referendum: June 23.

 “I believe Britain will be safer, stronger and better off in a reformed EU,” the prime minister said a day after winning concessions from other European leaders that give his country “special status” in the bloc.